cdl-geneseo/geneseo-dictionary/C/Club-Milne.md

 # Club Milne

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Club Milne

 Created by  Unknown User (tjc13), last modified by  Unknown User (kec3) on Nov 29, 2010

 noun- a nickname for Milne Library used by students who spend a lot of time there in an effort to make the experience of spending a lot of time in Milne appear more fun than it is.